Nicholas705M/speed-cloudflare-cli-custom-payloads/README.md

 <h1 align="center">
-  <code>speed-cloudflare-cli</code>
+  <code>speed-cloudflare-cli-custom-payloads</code>
 </h1>
 <h3 align="center">
-  Measure the speed and consistency of your internet connection using <a href="https://speed.cloudflare.com/">speed.cloudflare.com</a>
+  Measure the speed and consistency of your internet connection using <a href="https://speed.cloudflare.com/">speed.cloudflare.com</a>.
+Can set custom payload sizes (default: 100kB, 1MB, 10MB, and 25MB).
 </h3>

 <p align="center">